lingnanlu/leetcode-how-to-solve-it/out/Array/Longest-Consecutive-Sequence.md

 ### 问题描述

-<p>Given an unsorted array of integers, find the length of the longest consecutive elements sequence.</p>
+<p>Given an unsorted question.array of integers, find the length of the longest consecutive elements sequence.</p>

 <p>Your algorithm should run in O(<em>n</em>) complexity.</p>